simonheimlicher/heimlicher.com/content/_index.md

 In the modern business landscape, strategic choices are crucial.
 Deciding, what to do is easy.
 What is hard is to decide, what *not* to do.

-I have seen firsthand, how [OKRs facilitate strategic choices at all levels of the organization](transformation/how-objectives-key-results-facilitate-transformation) in full alignment with the organization's strategy.
+In my experience, Objectives and Key Results (OKRs) are a powerful tool to facilitate [choices coherent with the strategy at all levels of the organization](transformation/how-objectives-key-results-facilitate-transformation).

 {{< /panel >}}